bancey/Alexa-to-Discord/README.md

 1. Go to the [discord developers portal](https://discordapp.com/developers) and log in with your discord account.
 2. Click on the "My Apps" link in the menu on the left.
 3. Click on "New App".
-4. Give it a name and optionally description and icon.
+4. Give it a name, adding a description and icon is optional.
 Once you are done, press the "Create App" button.
 5. After that you are going to want to click the "Create a bot user" button.
 6. Reveal the bot token and store this somewhere for use later on.